• Skip to primary navigation

 How to serve this dish

-- Serve this loaded Greek salad with grilled chicken or fish and a side of pita bread for a complete meal.
+• Serve with grilled chicken or fish and a side of pita bread for a complete meal.
+I like to have a tin of tuna in spicy olive oil from Fishwife Tinned Seafood Co. alongside this salad.

 Ingredients and substitutions